Ghurtchu/the_daily_stoic/january/january2.md

 —EPICTETUS, DISCOURSES, 2.1.21–23a

 ***Perspective: Educate yourself to become free, fear less and learn how to live properly.
-All knowledge but particularly self-knowledge is freedom***
+All knowledge but particularly self-knowledge is freedom.***